smcclatchy/spatial-transcriptomics/episodes/data-and-study-design.Rmd

 chilled Visium slides, fixed and stained.

 This whole process might have depended on donor availability.
-All three donors were neurotypical, and it's not clear how they died (e.g. an accident, a terminal illness, old age) and how that might have impacted availability or mRNA quality.
+All three donors were neurotypical, and it's not clear how they died (*e.g.*, an accident, a terminal illness, old age) and how that might have impacted availability or mRNA quality.
 Suffice it to say that it might not have been possible to predict when samples would be available, so it might not have been possible to randomize the